sgjava/ubuntu-mini/README.md

     * iMito QX1
     * Tronsmart T428
 * A monitor or TV with an available HDMI input (I used a Motorola Lapdock).
 * An OTG USB cable appropriate for your device.
-For the PC side we need a full size USB A connector.
-The Mini PC side of this cable varies, depending on the device.
-A MK808 uses a Mini USB male connector.
-The UG802, MK802 III and MK802 IV use a Micro USB male connector.
 * A MicroSD of at least 4GB in size to hold the linuxroot filesystem.
 * An Internet connection.